Kadzii/Kadzii/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, Nice to see you.</h1>

-I'm Kadzii😉, Jr. Front-End Developer 👨🏻‍💻 from Prague.
+I'm Kadzii😉, Jr. Back-End Developer 👨🏻‍💻 from Prague.
 I'm a junior programmer mostly developing in JavaScript.

 ### How to reach me:
 You can contact me on email - k4dzi3@gmail.com